modulus100/iti0215-distributed-systems/README.md

 # iti0215-distributed-systems

-This project is based on gradle version 6.8.1
+The main goal is to create project which represents minimalistic microservices architecture without using popular frameworks.
+This project is based on Java 15 and gradle version 6.8.1.

 ## Build
 `gradle build